Heat styling natural gray hair

 To get the green out, use a mineral/hard water shampoo.
 It works well on hard water.

-If gray hair turns yellow/brassy after heat styling, it can be due to the burning of residue or the products we have applied to it, or it indicates that the heat is burning the hair.
+If grey hair turns yellow/brassy after heat styling, it can be due to the burning of residue or the products we have applied to it, or it indicates that the heat is burning the hair.

 So this is the difference between using hot tools on pigmented/coloured hair and natural gray hair.

-So let’s start with heat styling products and learn more about them.
+So, let’s start with heat styling products and learn more about them.

 Heat Protectants: